pliu55/MPAC/README.md

 ## <a name="License"></a> License

-PRAM is licensed under the [GNU General Public License v3](LICENSE.md).
+MPAC is licensed under the [GNU General Public License v3](LICENSE.md).